mnmx0101/chungmann_kim/_pages/about.md

 3. **Understanding Humanitarian Responses to Acute Hunger**
    I investigate global humanitarian responses to acute hunger, assessing the effectiveness of aid mechanisms in addressing urgent food crises.

 Leveraging causal inference, machine learning, and big data analytics, I work with diverse data sources—including household surveys, remote sensing products, and unstructured text data—to uncover the causes and consequences of food insecurity.
-My findings aim to inform targeted interventions and strategic policymaking. 📊🌾
+My findings aim to inform targeted interventions and strategic policymaking.

 ## Professional Engagements

 Beyond academia, I currently contribute as a consultant to two international institutions:

-- **Data Scientist and Modeling Specialist** at the **[Integrated Food Security Phase Classification (IPC)](https://www.ipcinfo.org/)** Unit of the UN's Food and Agriculture Organization (FAO), where I develop tools and models to enhance food security early warning systems.
+- **Data Scientist and Modeling Specialist** with the **[Integrated Food Security Phase Classification (IPC)](https://www.ipcinfo.org/)** Unit at the UN's Food and Agriculture Organization (FAO), focusing on developing advanced tools and models to strengthen food security early warning systems.
-- **Impact Assessment Specialist** at the **[International Fund for Agricultural Development (IFAD)](http://ifad.org/en)**, providing evidence-based insights to strengthen global food security initiatives.
+- **Impact Assessment Specialist** with the **[International Fund for Agricultural Development (IFAD)](http://ifad.org/en)**, providing expertise to support impact assessment initiatives.

 ---

-Through my work, I aim to bridge data-driven research with actionable policy solutions, fostering resilience and improving health outcomes for vulnerable communities worldwide. 🌟
+Through my work, I aim to bridge data-driven research with actionable policy solutions, fostering resilience and improving health outcomes for vulnerable communities worldwide.